Inline Cache

 $ git clone [email protected]:gemfire/spring-for-gemfire-examples.git

-Configure Access to Pivotal Commercial Maven Repository
+Configure Access to Broadcom Maven Repository

 Create a gradle.properties file in the root folder of this project (inline-caching) with the following information:

-pivotalCommercialMavenRepoUsername=<your commercial maven repository username>
+pivotalCommercialMavenRepoUsername=<your Broadcom maven repository email>

-pivotalCommercialMavenRepoPassword=<your commercial maven repository password>
+pivotalCommercialMavenRepoPassword=<your Broadcom maven repository access token>

 These properties will be used in the web and cache-loader gradle projects.